-An inverse relationship between high fluid intake and stone formation has been repeatedly demonstrated (1,2).
-The effect of fruit juices is mainly determined by the presence of citrate or bicarbonate (3).
+An inverse relationship between high fluid intake and stone formation has been repeatedly demonstrated (1-3).
+The effect of fruit juices is mainly determined by the presence of citrate or bicarbonate (4).
 If hydrogen ions are present, the net result is neutralisation.
-However, if potassium is present, both pH and citrate are increased (4,5).
+However, if potassium is present, both pH and citrate are increased (5,6).
+One large fair-quality RCT showed that soft drink consumption significantly reduced the risk for symptomatic recurrences in men with more than one past kidney stone of any type (3,7).